Mudpuppy12/ares-renown-plugin/README.md

 * Admin: Awarding points, viewing current renown, resetting renown of all characters.
 Both from the game client and the webportal.
 Please note that the name of the admin awarding the points will be listed in the entries of the webportal view and game client view, for reasons of transparency.
 * Players: View their current renown status, their renown entries and respective points, both from the game client and the webportal.
 * Webportal: Renown Management route, where admin can view character points and family/org points, add entries, reset points.
 * Webportal: Renown top ranking lists route.
+This includes now links to char pages and optional links to wiki org pages.
 * Game client: renown/top command to view top ranking lists on game.
 * Regular cron job to post an announcement of the character who has earned the most renown in a specified time span.
 * 'renown' can be easily changed into another expression (i.e. fame, influence, glory, etc), so that the plugin may be applicable to a wider range of games.